 Customer engagement as a result of active participation in sweepstakes is tough to beat.
 Sweepstakes, when designed the right way, can benefit your brand by increasing social media awareness and omnichannel traffic as well as promoting your loyalty program.

-Example #1: TaylorMade
+Example #1: TaylorMade example

 Email Marketing Message